4lysson-a/finch/README.md

         npx prisma migrate dev
       ```

     - 2.3.
-Check if the bank was structured correctly:
+Check if the database was structured correctly:

         - 2.3.1.
 Run the following command to enter the database: